ACTUALIZACIÓN SOBRE COVID-19: ¡Recursos, información y consejos útiles para protegerle a usted y a su familia!

 Harrisburg, PA - The Department of Human Services (DHS) today announced a new toolOpens In A New Window available on the department’s website designed to help essential workers connect with child-care providers that have been granted a waiver by the department’s...

-March 27: State Police Releases Non-Life-Sustaining Businesses Enforcement Totals
+Marzo 27: State Police Releases Non-Life-Sustaining Businesses Enforcement Totals

 Gov. Wolf Signs COVID-19 Response Bills to Bolster Health Care System, Workers, and Education and Reschedule the Primary Election

-Governor Tom Wolf signed four bills today to fight the COVID-19 pandemic in Pennsylvania that bolster the health care system, benefit workers and schools, and reschedule the 2020 primary election for June 2.
+Governor Tom Wolf signed four bills today to fight the COVID-19 pandemic in Pennsylvania that bolster the health care system, benefit workers and schools, and reschedule the 2020 primary election for Junio 2.
 The governor signed House Bill 1232, which provides $50...

 Kane Centers Announce Two Residents Test Positive for COVID-19